Marcelobbr/macaco/README.md

 * locateRow(column_name): shows list of values from a specific row
 * toIndxCol(column): indexes column values using optimization algorithm from Binary-Search Tree
 * show(): shows all data table in a way which resembles pandas dataframe
+* summary(): summarizes data.
+It has 3 variations:
+    * "columns": returns a list of data columns
+    * "dtypes": prints data types
+    * "info": similar to pandas info

 * plot(columnA, columnB, how='lineplot'):  plots a 2d graphic using data from 2 columns.
 It has 2 variations:
     * 'lineplot'
     * 'scatterplot'